Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 ## Pros and cons

-First of all split of design in GOOD SENSE
+✅ First of all, the split of design in a good way.

-Overengineering
+🛑 Overengineering

 ## Implementations